Bears wander. That's what they do.

 - Your final option is passive self-defense.
 If the bear completes an attack, get on the ground face down.
 Keep your legs straight and parted to help prevent the bear from turning you over.
 Your backpack will help to protect your back.
 Use your arms, with elbows extended, to protect your neck and head.
 Play dead.
 The bear will likely lose interest and amble away.

-The photo above, captured in Glacier National Park, Montana, was a good moment.
+The photo above, captured in Glacier National Park, Montana, USA was a good moment.
 Notice the hikers on the trail above us.
-Photo taken shortly after this bear off-trailed around us on the return hike from Ptarmigan Tunnel.
+Photo taken shortly after this bear off-trailed around us on the return hike from Ptarmigan Tunnel in Glacier National Park, Montana, USA.

 Human behavior in the presence of a bear often astounds me.
 Many times I have seen cars parked at road side.
 Some people leave the protection of the vehicle and attempt to entice a bear closer for a photo or to accept food.
 In this part of the world there is a saying.
 'A fed bear is a dead bear'.